bitbull-team/vue-storefront-instagram-feed/README.md

 ## For Vue StoreFront 1.9

-Since extensions will be soon deprecate, we now use this widget as a module.
+Since extensions will be soon deprecated, we now use this widget as a module.
 Register the module in your **modules/index.ts** file

 ```